Shrey0808/DigitRecognitionSystem/README.md

-# Project Description: Handwritten Digit Recognition using Convolutional Neural Network (CNN)
+# Project Description: Handwritten Number Predictor using Convolutional Neural Network (CNN)

 ## Abstract:
-This project focuses on implementing a Convolutional Neural Network (CNN) for the task of handwritten digit recognition using the MNIST dataset.
-The CNN is trained to classify images of handwritten digits into their respective numerical labels (0-9).
-The model is built using the Tensorflow deep learning framework and achieves high accuracy on the test set.
-The project involves data preprocessing, model architecture definition, training, and testing phases.
+The aim of this project is to predict handwritten numbers from image inputs using deep learning and computer vision techniques.

 ## Table of Contents:
 1. Introduction
 2. Dataset Understanding
 3. Data Preprocessing
 4. Model Architecture
-5. Training Phase
+5. Base model Training Phase
-6. Testing Phase
+6. Base model Testing Phase
+7. Final Number Prediction
-7. Results
+8. Results
-8. Conclusion
+9. Conclusion

 ## 1. Introduction:
 Handwritten digit recognition is a classic problem in computer vision and serves as a foundational task for understanding deep learning concepts.
-This project employs a CNN to recognize and classify digits from the MNIST dataset, a widely used benchmark dataset for image classification tasks.
+This project takes this problem to a whole new different level.
+My current model consists of :

+- **Base Model: Digit Recognition System**
+  - Trained using the MNIST dataset with 60,000 training images and 10,000 testing images.
+  - Achieves an accuracy of 99.10% on the testing dataset.
+  - Implemented with Convolutional Neural Networks (CNN) for effective feature extraction and classification.

+- **Advanced Model: Computer Vision for Digit Segmentation**
+  - Utilizes computer vision techniques to segment handwritten number images into individual digits.
+  - Makes predictions for each segmented digit using the base CNN model.

 ## 2. Dataset Understanding :
 The MNIST dataset contains 60,000 images to train the model and 10,000 images to test the accuracy of the model.
 Each image is of size (28x28) with each pixel value ranging from 0 to 255.